chuc92man/docker-stacks/datacube-notebook/README.md

 ### Sample Notebook for Dask's distributed computing

 A sample Notebook is provided to validate the setup of the Dask cluster, [satellite-imagery-geotiff-distributed.ipynb](examples/notebooks/dask/satellite-imagery-geotiff-distributed.ipynb).
+Such Notebook is based on the one provided within Dask's GitHub repo [here](https://github.com/dask/dask-examples/blob/master/applications/satellite-imagery-geotiff.ipynb).

 Here's a screenshot from the Notebook itself: